How Brexit could ruin your summer vacation

-(CNN) — It's prime time to start booking summer vacations, but for millions of people the looming threat of Britain crashing chaotically out of the European Union could transform their annual break into a misery of delays, cancellations and bureaucratic nightmares.
+(CNN) — It's prime time to start booking summer vacations, but for millions of people, the looming threat of Britain crashing chaotically out of the European Union could transform their annual break into a misery of delays, cancellations and bureaucratic nightmares.

 Travelers seeking to head in or out of the UK face so many uncertainties that it's almost impossible to plan effectively to avoid them.